 # Business Logic Protocol 2

-# How is BLS Protocol 2 different from Protocol 1?
+# How is BLS Protocol 2 different from (the now deprecated) Protocol 1?

 BLS protocol 2 aims to improve on Clinc's existing cutting edge technology and make it easier to wield.
 It is optimized for network latency and reduction of business logic complexity, while allowing more control of slot resolution.